MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - When the device has reached a storage threshold, configurable via **StorageCapacityStartDeletion** and **StorageCapacityStopDeletion**.
 - When the device has reached the maximum number of supported users (64).

-Here's how to get started:

-1. Set the boolean value for **UserProfileManagement/EnableProfileManager** to **true**.

-1. Set the numerical **UserProfileManagement/ProfileInactivityThreshold**, which is the number of days a user must be inactive (not logged on to the device) before the user is deleted.
-The default value is **30**.
-1. Set **UserProfileManagement/StorageCapacityStartDeletion**, a numerical value representing the percentage of free space left when the device begins deleting the least recent users.
-The Default value is **25%**.

-1. Pair **UserProfileManagement/StorageCapacityStartDeletion** with **StorageCapacityStopDeletion** to determine when, based on the free storage percent, to stop deleting profiles.

-1. Turn on the deletion policy **UserProfileManagement/DeletionPolicy**, and set it to **2**, which deletes both threshold and inactive users.

-   If the **UserProfileManagement/DeletionPolicy** is on, when the device reaches the maximum number of users and is trying to add another, the device deletes the oldest user automatically.

-To learn more about these policies, visit [AccountManagement CSP](/windows/client-management/mdm/accountmanagement-csp).

 ### Fixes and improvements

 - Introduced a Low-Signal depth mode that produces more complete depth measurements on dark and shiny objects.
 This feature also improves Azure Object Anchoring detection on dark cars.